d4rk-d4nph3/Myra/README.md

   - Pcap parser based upon Scapy
   - Summary Report generator
   - Modular

-# New Features!

-  - Import a HTML file and watch it magically convert to Markdown
-  - Drag and drop images (requires your Dropbox account be linked)

 ### Installation
 Myra requires Scapy as dependency to run.